 Entry into Diego Garcia is restricted, requiring area clearance by U.S. Navy Support Facility Diego Garcia.
 Only unaccompanied military and DoD civilian personnel, or authorized contractors may be assigned to the island.
 Neither military nor DoD couples are allowed concurrent assignments to Diego Garcia.
 As a British territory, all military and civilian personnel residing on the island come under BIOT law and administration.
 These laws differ from those in the United States.

 Tours in Diego Garcia are one year long.
 Extensions may be available for both officer and enlisted personnel.
-Some civilian personnel have been in DG for as long as 15 years.
+Some civilian personnel have been in DG for more than 15 years.

 Allowances payable while stationed in Diego Garcia are as follows: